estebamod/osmmcp/pkg/tools/docs/ai_prompts.md

         "role": "user",
         "content": {
           "type": "text",
-          "text": "Can you find the coordinates of the Blue Temple in Thailand?"
+          "text": "Can you find the coordinates of the Merlion Park in Singapore?"
         }
       }
     ]